bonitasoft/bonita-doc/md/what-is-bonita.md

 Bonita is a Digital Process Automation (DPA) platform that allows you to create applications based on processes.
 Processes can be partially automated (if involving users) or fully automated.

-DPA, available with all Bonita editions, is applicable to a wide range of use cases: applications can go from loan request management, to student application processes,to analytical processes in drug discovery - and more!
+DPA, available with all Bonita editions, is applicable to a wide range of use cases: applications can go from loan request management, to student application processes, to analytical processes in drug discovery - and more!
 You can find the various industries where Bonita is used as well as use cases from our [website dedicated page](https://www.bonitasoft.com/industries).

 Starting with Bonita 7.10, you can also handle Adaptive Case Management with Bonita.
 ACM (Adaptive or Advanced Case Management) is like DPA in the sense that it allows to handle cases with some automation.
 But it also relies on strong principles that make it different from DPA: